basgoncalves/bip_opensim_hungarian_usports/instructions.md

 ## 3.1 Calculate muscle forces during sprinting (60 min)
 - Load rra adjusted model
+- Explore the setup files
+    setup_SO.xml
+    actuators_SO.xml
 - Run SO tool
 - Plot muscle forces and muscle activations (bflh_r and gaslat_r)
+- Adjust the model maximum isometric force of all muscles (double them)

 ### Questions
+- What are the main 3 factors affecting muscle forces
 - What is the main difference between the actuator.xml files from RRA and SO?
 - What are peak force of biceps femoris and soleus muscles?
 - How do the muscle activations look?